Nozbe/Michael.team/en/_posts/2023-03-21-officeback.md

 ## ☁️ Office in the cloud is becoming the standard!

 The source of truth is your cloud-powered IT system.
-For us, it's our Nozbe application where all our projects, tasks and most of our files are.
+For us, it's our [Nozbe][n] application where all our projects, tasks and most of our files are.
 We can access it from any device, from anywhere in the world.

 ## 🚀 The future is here - embrace it!